Graduate Student Handbook

 Graduate Committee

 The major advisor and graduate advisory committee share responsibility for overseeing the student's needs and progress.
-The graduate committee members are selected by the student and major advisor on the basis of their qualifications to directly assist in the student's thesis research program.
+The graduate committee members are selected by the student and major advisor based on their qualifications to directly assist in the student's thesis research program.
 Appropriate disciplinary representation should be present on the committee, consistent with the specific research project.

 A master’s committee is composed of a minimum of three (3) members.
 A doctoral committee is composed of a minimum of four (4) members.
-At least three members of a Ph.D. committee and two to three members of an M.S. committee are required to be full-time tenurable faculty at MSU (as opposed to emeritus/research/adjunct/affiliate faculty or non-academic experts).
-The majority of the committee should be made up of faculty from the degree-granting department but due to the interdisciplinary nature of many degrees, is not limited to the degree-granting department.
-The graduate committee chair and the department head recommends the committee composition and final approval rests with The Graduate School.
+At least three members of a Ph.D. committee and at least two members of an M.S. committee are required to be full-time tenurable faculty at MSU (as opposed to emeritus/research/ adjunct/affiliate faculty or non-academic experts).
+The majority of the committee should be made up of faculty from the degree-granting department but due to the interdisciplinary nature of many degrees, it is not limited to the degree-granting department.
+The Graduate Committee Chair and the Department Head recommends the committee composition, and final approval rests with The Graduate School.

 Graduate Program of Study and Committee Form

-All master’s and doctoral candidates are expected to be familiar with both The Graduate School and their specific academic college and department degree requirements.
+All master’s and doctoral students are expected to be familiar with both The Graduate School and their specific academic college and department degree requirements.

-All students earning a doctoral degree from MSU must complete a minimum of sixty (60) credit hours post-baccalaureate, of which eighteen (18) to twenty-eight (28) must be dissertation credits.
+All students earning a doctoral degree from MSU must complete a minimum of sixty (60) credit hours post-baccalaureate, of which eighteen (18) to thirty (30) must be dissertation credits.
 The satisfactory completion of certain courses is stipulated by the department.
-Only those courses listed on an approved Graduate Program of Study are applicable toward graduate degree credit requirements.
+An unlimited number of dissertation credits may be taken; however, a maximum of thirty (30) dissertation credits count toward degree requirements.
+The satisfactory completion of certain courses is stipulated by the department.

 A maximum of thirty (30) credits from a previously earned master's degree (from MSU or another accredited University) may be applied toward the sixty (60) credit minimum required for the doctoral degree.